-- · Verbal praise and thanking students - Reward cards signed and reward points issued - Communicating praise to parents via a phone call and parents' evenings - Weekly assemblies that celebrate personal successes, high attendance and high reward points - Half termly celebration assemblies - Positions of responsibility including the student leadership team - Rewards activities - Awards evening - Headteacher and Chair of Governors commendations
+- Verbal praise and thanking students.

+- Be Like Bede' cards signed and reward points issued.

+- Communicating praise to parents

+- Weekly assemblies that celebrate personal successes and rewards points

+- Half termly celebration assemblies

+- Positions of responsibility including the student leadership team across Y7-11

+- Rewards activities

+- Awards evening

+- Headteacher and Chair of Governors commendations

-7.4 Responding to misbehaviour
+7.4 Responding to Misbehaviour

-When a pupil's behaviour falls below the standard that can reasonably be expected of them, staff will respond in order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.
+When a pupil's behaviour falls below the standard that can reasonably be expected of them, staff will respondin order to restore a calm and safe learning environment, and to prevent recurrence of misbehaviour.

-Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of the standards, and by responding in a consistent, fair and proportionate manner, so pupils know with certainty that misbehaviour will always be addressed.
+Staff will endeavour to create a predictable environment by always challenging behaviour that falls short of thestandards, and by responding in a consistent, fair and proportionate manner, so pupils know with certainty that misbehaviour will always be addressed.
 Conduct cards will be signed for incidents of misbehaviour outside of lessons.